-Question Hi Jerry, I have just moved to Byron Bay and have a bush turkey problem.
+Question Hi Jerry, I have just moved to Byron Bay and have a Scrub Turkey (aka Australian Bush Turkey) problem.
 Do you have any clues as to what I should do to get my veggie garden going?
 Me and my veggie-head friend in Sydney love your work, Vicki

 Question I love the smell of Stinking Roger, but my neighbour says it’s a weed to get rid of.
 Please do tell me what use I can make of it.
 Kelly, Facebook